 So you have arrived in Spain and are looking forward to starting this new adventure.
 While you are getting settled, one of the main hurdles you will face is how to finance your stay.
 As a language assistant (auxiliar in Spanish) you will be living at the center of one of the most fascinating countries on Earth, and on the doorstep of many others.
 This all sounds enticing… and expensive.
 As a language auxiliar, you will make around 1000€ in Madrid (about 700€ a month in the rest of Spain), for only nine months of the year.

-Now that is sufficient to live on in Spain, but only if you plan on staying in Spain for the whole time and only go out twice a week.
-BUT, in case you happen to be here to see and do as much as time, sanity and money allow, then you might want to consider making some money on the side.
-There are a variety of ways, but the most prolific is teaching private lessons, either to individual students or to a small group.
-Here are some pointers if you want to go this route:
+Now that is sufficient to live on in Spain but only if you plan on staying in Spain for the whole time and only go out twice a week.
+BUT you will probably want to consider making some money on the side so you can do so much more.
+There are a variety of options, but the most lucrative is teaching private lessons, either to individual students or to a small group.
+Here are some pointers if you want to go down this route:

 Time VS. Money